Harry S. Truman: Unveiling the Mystery Behind the "S"

 The Solution: A Letter of Compromise

 The solution they arrived at was ingenious, albeit unconventional: they gave him the middle initial "S" as a compromise to represent both Anderson Truman and Solomon Young.
 The "S" was intended to acknowledge both families equally without explicitly naming him after either grandfather.
-This decision reflects a desire for familial harmony, a value that seems to have been important to the Trumans.
+Also, this decision reflects a desire for familial harmony, a value that seems to have been important to the Trumans.
 It also speaks to the practicality of finding a resolution that avoided any perceived favoritism.

 Truman's Perspective: Acceptance and Pragmatism